It's a national outrage that many older people with lower incomes and the greatest need for warm homes pay the most for their energy.

 Switching to the cheapest tariff and saving £100s.
-If you've never switched before, savings of £200+/year are possible if you opt for a cheap tariff.
+If you're one of the 70% of people on a standard variable tariff, savings of £200+/year are possible if you opt for a cheap deal.

 Always give meter readings.
 Give your supplier regular meter readings and it'll always give you a more accurate bill.
 If you don't, you may find you're paying for high estimates.
 Virtually all suppliers allow you to do this over the phone.